“(…) it is meaningless to imagine any happening without reference

 ORANDA LOCI is one way of looking for this common ground.

-The project will be the result of an artist in residence period in Ukiha on Kyushu, Japan in April and May 2019.
+The project is the result of an artist in residence period in Ukiha on Kyushu, Japan in April and May 2019.
 ORANDA LOCI is made possible by Ukiha City, Mondriaan Fund, The Embassy of the Kingdom of the Netherlands in Tokyo, Panasonic Lumix and The Shareholders.

 See also OTANINIEUWENHUIZE.com